Welcome To

 Subsequently, efforts have been made to have seminars and workshops to enlighten the public as to the similarities between cultures.

 This Web site is structured with the aim of providing viewers with general information of our history, past events, current members and all upcoming events taking place in the province.
-For more information about ICAS and if you have any questions or would like to get in contact with an ICAS representative, email us at info@icassask.ca.

 Our Mission